What Can I Do If a Customer Just Won't Pay?

 - Add up all the bad debts you want to write off.
 Be sure you really want to write off these debts.
 If you receive the money from the customer later, you will have to reverse the write-off and declare the payment as income.

 - Review the list with your tax adviser and add up the non-payers.
 Then you can claim a deduction for the total amount of your bad debts, on your business tax return.

-What If the Customer Pays Later?
-Sometimes customers who you thought would never pay will come back later and pay you.
+If the Customer Pays Later: Sometimes customers who you thought would never pay will come back later and pay you.
 You will have to count this income, and your accountant will have to account for the reversal of the bad debt on your tax return.